ditto125/Stepmania-Stream-Tools-MrTwinkles/README.md

   * Game/Category -- Useful if your bot goes not have game specific commands (SE)
   * Twitch tier -- Useful for limiting requests to certain user levels (subscriber, moderator, etc.)
 # Usage
+## Operation Mode
+SMrequests can operate in two modes:
+  1. Normal Mode -- Real-time access to the SM5 machine/cabinet for automated request completions and continuous Stats.XML scraping.
+      * This is the default operation mode.
+No additional configuration required.
+  2. Offline Mode -- No real-time access to the SM5 machine/cabinet.
+Requests need to be manually completed and Stats.XML scraping isn't possible or cannot be continuous.
+      * `$offlineMode` in `client_scrapers/config.php` must be set to `TRUE`.
 ## First-run
 Once all setup is complete it's time to populate the database tables and upload banner images IN THIS ORDER:
-1. Run the "scrape new songs.bat"
+1. Run the `scrape new songs.bat`
-2. Run the "upload banners.bat"
+2. Run the `upload banners.bat`
-3. Run the "scrape stats.bat"
+3. Run the `scrape stats.bat`

 # Limitations/Known Bugs
   * Only 4/8-panel "dance" mode is supported.
 Other modes that are supported by SM5 can be implemented, but they are not as of now.
   * Weird things may happen with random commands, if you start with a brand new profile Stats.xml file.
   * Stats.xml files from other judgement modes in Simply Love (FA+/Casual) are not supported.
   * Currently only one SM5 profile per broadcaster is preferred.
 The system will function with multiple SM5 profiles (ex. pad profile and a KB profle), but score based commands or calculating top songs maybe give odd results.
   * StepMania 5 does not remove associated song cache files on song deletion.
-If you delete a song/pack, you must remove the cache file also before the song scraper will detect the song as "not installed."
+If you delete a song/pack, it is recommended to also delete the corresponding cache file(s) too.
   * The song request widget/board requires at least one song to continue to update automatically.
   * Sometimes the PHP-CLI scripts will hang.
 Pressing "enter" will gently encourage the script to get back to work.